code61/short_format_notes/_sessions/c1s2/5_separate_css_file.md

 and you're going to deploy your site to "http://www.my_first_site.com".
 Suppose you want to link to `main.css` from `index.html` and to `background.jpg` from `main.css`.
 There are three different styles of links you can use:

-#### 1. Absolute external links
+#### 1. Absolute links

-Absolute external links include the complete url to the resource you're linking to:
+Absolute external links include the complete url to the resource you're linking to. **Absolute links start with either http:// or https://**.

 {% highlight html %}
 <!-- in index.html -->